-- 13.31 Cycle superhighways are cycle routes running from out London into and across central London.
-TfL consultation on new routes and upgrades to existing routes can be found on the TfL website. - 13.32 All Cycle Superhighways designs are subject to scheme approval and works approval by TfLs Network Assurance to ensure that they comply with TfL's Network Management Duty under Traffic Management Act 2004.
+- 18.31 Cycle superhighways are cycle routes running from outer London into and across central London.
+TfL consultation on new routes and upgrades to existing routes can be found on the TfL website. - 18.32 All Cycle Superhighways designs are subject to scheme approval and works approval by TfLs Network Assurance to ensure that they comply with TfL's Network Management Duty under Traffic Management Act 2004.
+Any Cycle Super Highway will be subject to extensive public consultation with the final agreement approved by both the council and TfL on the boroughs roads.